bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 ---

-..., masukin nanti, TBA.
+Them:
+> You need to know what each bit is, as described above. **But that is the end of the lesson**.
+You can skip to the next part.
+Or you can even just stop reading — you now know all the essentials of writing HTML views in Django.

 Mine:
+> Memang sih.. cuman aku pengen lebih tau.

+Them:
+> You don’t need to learn any of the CBV APIs - `TemplateView`, `ListView`, `DetailView`, `FormView`, `MultipleObjectMixin` etc. etc. and all their inheritance trees or method flowcharts.
+They will only make your life harder.
+Print out their documentation, put in a shed — or rather, a warehouse [given how much there is](https://ccbv.co.uk/) — fill the warehouse with dynamite and [don’t look back](https://www.youtube.com/watch?v=Sqz5dbs5zmo).

+Mine:
+> I believe you:
-> - Pokoknya udah we ya buat sekarang mending comot-comot aja dari rangkuman of complex things to a `context` terus tampilannya gimana ke user, terus kalo ngelakuin suatu interaction, berarti mengacu ke suatu end point, yang akhirnya nyuruh Django to do something complicated, on whatever it is (ORMs, cleaning forms, etc..).
+> - Pokoknya memang gitu, udah we ya buat sekarang mending comot-comot aja dari rangkuman of complex things to a `context` terus tampilannya gimana ke user, terus kalo ngelakuin suatu interaction, berarti mengacu ke suatu end point, yang akhirnya nyuruh Django to do something complicated, on whatever it is (ORMs, cleaning forms, etc..).
 That's basically what a view is.
 >   - > Soalnya gening yah, aku teh kepikiran biar, the new canon-uncanon programming teh a thing, how those codes are corrent in every way possible, but how do you want people to see it,
 >     - > Who am I?
 I'm not even one of developers lollz.
+>   - > terus sebenernya CBV tersebut doesn't actually include how to organize your CSS, and JS, etc. CMIIW. use `django-components` guys.

 ## ...